Josh And Anna Duggar Shoot Down Divorce Rumors, Couple Remains Married

 Josh and Anna Duggar have been in the spotlight for almost two years now.
 They were a part of 19 Kids and Counting on TLC, chronicling their life and marriage as part of the Duggar family.
 Everything seemed to be going well for the couple as they were living life and Anna was pregnant with her fourth child.
 Josh is the oldest Duggar sibling, and he was the first to get married.
 In fact, Josh is the only male child in the family to have walked down the aisle as three of his sisters have followed behind him.

 In the spring of 2015, a police report involving Josh Duggar was released.
 It named him as a someone who inappropriately touched several of his siblings and a female friend who was also in the house at the time the incident happened.
-This was not a recent event, it had happened almost a decade prior to the leak.
-After Josh was called out for his indiscretions as teen, TLC immediately canceled 19 Kids and Counting.
-Fans began turning on the family, saying vulgar things in response to what Josh had done.
+This was not a recent event; it had happened almost a decade prior to the leak.
+After Josh was called out for his indiscretions as a teen, TLC immediately canceled 19 Kids and Counting.
+Fans began turning on the family and saying vulgar things in response to what Josh had done.

 I just wanted to say CONGRATULATIONS to Anna & Josh on expecting baby number 4!!!
 How exciting is that?
 If the baby is a girl she will be named Melissa & if it's a baby he will be named Mark!!!!
 She is due in July of 2015.
 She announced this on Tuesday (12/2/14) ????????????